Friday, October 31, 2025

 Who is Jesus?

 This is one of those modest titles that may well qualify as hyperbole.
 Everybody knows, duh!
-And if somebody else titled their post this way I would probably also look for something else to read.
-I am sure I have heard the name Jesus, or at least the word Jesus, every day of my life to date including the formative, the trucker years and the churchy years.
+And if somebody else titled their post this way I might also look for something else to read.
+I am sure I have heard the name Jesus, or at least that word uttered when people run out of vocabulary, every day of my life to date, including the formative, the trucker years and the churchy years.
 And now it is front and center each day almost all day in this old thinker.

-Why so much attention to this old topic?
-There are libraries already full on this, so why bother?
-For me, it's just something that must be shared (Acts 4:20) even if it never goes into the annals of time.😏 The source is probably twofold; I still have a bit of social life, and I still enjoy reading.
+Why this attention to something so familiar?
+Libraries already full on this, so why bother?
+For me, it's a thing I cannot but share even if it never goes into the annals of time.
+The source is probably twofold; I still have a bit of social life, and I still enjoy reading.
 Social life?
 It’s expected of me, a lot of ‘visiting’ which includes considerable b*s* and also some good focus on what's right or wrong or an occasional WWJD - what would Jesus do.
 Reading?
 I have always been a reader, but now in these latter years find it ever more important - even if my eyesight is protesting - because the other option is the digital world, gamers and movie buffs now addicted to AI characters and creatures mostly at war with one another – including some almost credible attempts to identify a spiritual force (as explained to me by my grandson the other day).

-This is not to say reading is the good (or better) alternative – lots of junk available here too.
-Yesterday, clicking the headlines of New York Times, I discover that Eric Trump, second son of the Donald has just published a book entitled Under Siege, his own memoir which assigns almost messianic qualities to the work and accomplishments of his father.
+This is not to say reading is the obvious better alternative – lots of junk available on the printed page too.
+Yesterday, clicking the headlines of New York Times, I discover that Eric Trump, second son of the Donald, has just published a book entitled Under Siege, his own memoir which assigns almost messianic qualities to the work and accomplishments of his father.
 [I do not plan to read it] Definitely there is reason to be selective in one’s reading material, deceptive best sellers available even when one is reading religious material.
 Do we remember Late Great Planet Earth by Hal Lindsey? [i] He wrote thirty-some books on end-times apocalyptic theme, and died at age 95, a very wealthy man.
 Who was, who is Jesus in this passage of time?
 This is what has sparked the title of this post.

 Who is Jesus?
 I wish I might have been in the audience on that occasion some 2000 years ago when John the Baptist encountered Jesus standing before him at the Jordan river, wishing to be baptized, and with that rite came the voice from heaven, This is my Son, the Beloved, with whom I am well pleased” (Matthew 3:17).
 I claim this Jesus my Savior and my Lord and, no news for most people who know me, have been making that reference increasingly in these last several years.
 To me Jesus is exactly that – the Savior who has provided my access to God via his body broken (e.g. 1 Peter 2:24), and also Lord whose help I need daily for attitude and behavior as a born again Christian (e.g. Luke 9:24).

 Let’s move beyond this conservative liberal dichotomy.
 Believe you me there is more, and it’s interesting.
 The Four Vision Quests of Jesus, written by Steven Charleston, a Choctaw Episcopalian minister, interprets four key events in Jesus’ life – Wilderness, Transfiguration, Gethsemane, and Golgotha as spiritual journeys inspired by the Native American vision quest tradition.
-My experience with this book has been like many books one reads – kind of interesting but… – until I think about a friend I have, an Indigenous United Church Minister, a born-again fully committed Christian very active in this city’s Interfaith Council, providing endless pastoral services here as well as among his people in nearby reservations.
+My experience with this book has been like many books one reads – kind of interesting but – until I think about a friend I have, an Indigenous United Church Minister, a fully committed Christian very active in this city’s Interfaith Council, as well as endless pastoral presence among his people on nearby reservations.
 There’s nothing like knowing someone who lives what they believe.

 A second example not uncommon to many.
-The Mormons, or Church of Jesus Christ of Latter Day Saints, are a faith community who have been around for a long time, in fact right here among the explorers, the Puritans, etc. who ‘discovered’ America.
-In 1832 a young man named Joseph Smith, in upstate New York experienced a divine instruction from an angel Moroni to find certain golden plates hidden near his home and to translate the text inscribed thereon.
+The Mormons, or Church of Jesus Christ of Latter Day Saints, are a faith community who have been around for a long time, in fact already on this continent when the explorers, the Spaniards, Puritans, etc. ‘discovered’ America.
+In 1832 a young man named Joseph Smith, in upstate New York experienced a divine instruction from an angel Moroni to unearth certain golden plates hidden near his home and to translate the text inscribed thereon.
 This holy find would eventually become book of Mormon (verified to varying degrees by 11 witnesses).

-This interesting and entertaining story is a little less convincing than vision quests of Jesus.
+This interesting and entertaining story, to me is a little less convincing than vision quests of Jesus.
 My hesitation must be tempered, however.
 I am fully aware there is a seeming 400-year lull (lack of reporting?) between the Old and New Testament of our Bible.
-Yes, the apocryphal writings are there, but did not seem convincing enough when the canon was somewhat established in 325 CE (yes, after the earthly time of Jesus). [iv] So, who’s to say that God did not provide further revelation to those seeking faithfulness, even if they were already across the ocean during the time of Jesus?
+Yes, the apocryphal writings are there, but did not seem convincing enough when a Council of Nicaea established the biblical canon in 325 CE (yes, those years already after the earthly time of Jesus). [iv] So, who’s to say that God did not provide further revelation to those seeking faithfulness, even if they were already across the ocean during the time of Jesus?
 The Mormon story is two-pronged, first the Jaredites who departed for America already at time of the Tower of Babel, and then later the Nephites and Lamanites, descendants of a prophet Lehi, who eventually also opted for an ocean crossing rather than the Babylonian Captivity as experienced by the people of Israel and Judah (587 BC).
 The Book of Mormon presents the Americas as part of God’s plan, alongside the history of the Israelites in the Old Testament, with the prophets in both narratives testifying of Jesus Christ.
 Fast forward to many of our present-day LDS neighbors.
 The celebration of Jesus the Savior and the involvement and participation of whole families in Church life and ministry is an inspiration to all of us trying to raise families these days.

 Sikhs, Unitarians, Bahia’s, Hindus, and a number of other faith communities honor Jesus as teacher and exemplar, but not as God.
 Muslims list him among the prophets, also with clear understanding that a prophet can never be God, that reserved for Allah alone.
 Then of course there is Creator, non-doctrinal but very generously acknowledged as the One above all humans, animals, and plants.